 - mouth cues

 - hand information i.e. paying attention to moving hands

 So ‘eye gaze’ is more about taking a number of non verbal cues rather than focusing on a signer’s eyes

 Eye gaze difficulties

-Some people have difficult with eye gaze.
-Anyone on the autistic spectrum, is an introvert or even someone who is shy will find learning BSL difficult.
+Some people have difficulty with making eye contact.
+Using your eyes is an integral part of BSL.
+So anyone on the autistic spectrum, anyone who is an introvert or is shy will find learning BSL difficult.
 There are also cultural considerations to take into account – some cultures find eye contact offensive.
 However, it is important to remember that gazing at a signer is essential for signing and for passing BSL exams!

 Online communication can also be difficult for learners.
 It should be comforting to know that native signers also find it difficult to watching other signers online because sign language is a 3-dimensional language.